privacybydesign/irma-frontend-packages/plugins/irma-client/README.md

 Additional mappings can also be added.
 Their names are free to choose (as long as there is no name collision).

 The resulting variables are given as payload to the `loaded` transition of the `irma-core` state machine.
+The payload is an object and the result of each `mapping` function is recorded as a field within this object, being named after its map key.
 In this way the mappings can be accessed by all other plugins.
 Within `irma-client` the mappings can also be accessed as second parameter in the `url` option of the [`result` property struct](#option-result).
 There it can be used to compose the result endpoint.
-The result of each `mapping` function is available there, named after its map key.
 Furthermore, the mappings are used in several [state options](#state).

 In case you obtain a session pointer (and possibly the other values) in another way than via `start`, you can override the mapping functions to manually